 - Minimum of 4 core licenses required (if your server has less than 4 cores, ex: single core and dual core machines)

-- Licenses can be purchased in pack of two.
+- Licenses can be purchased in a pack of two.

-- Actual number of core licenses required may vary based on processor type and core factor.
+- The actual number of core licenses required may vary based on processor type and core factor.
 Let’s see that in detail in next paragraph.

 There are 2 main factors you need to consider while calculating the number of core licenses required for a physical server.